mdiaz683/Credential-Risk-Assessment-Tool/README.md

-# Credential Risk Assessment Proyect
+# Credential Risk Assessment Project
 ## Introduction
 This project is a web application that allows users to assess the risk of a credential based on the information obtained from Telegram, which is username, password, channel and file.
 The application uses a machine learning model to predict the risk of the credential.
 The model was trained with a dataset of credentials and their respective risk level.
 The model was trained using the Kernel Ridge algorithm.
 The application was developed using the Streamlit library.